vkoskiv/c-ray/README.md

 3. Suggest a fix to my makefile because it didn't link SDL2 on your platform.
 4. Run binary in ./bin/
 WINDOWS:
-1. Install Cygwin
-2. Run 'make'
-3. Suggest a fix to my makefile because it didn't link ??? on your platform.
-4. Run bunary in ./bin/
+1. Open the VS project in CRayWindows
+2. CTRL+F5 to run without debugging
+3. VS places a binary under CRayWindows/bin/

 ## Tests